-EPA is approving a revision to the District of Columbia SIP which establishes VOC emission standards from mobile equipment repair and refinishing operations.
-The implementation of this rule strengthens the District of Columbia SIP, and will result in the reduction of VOC emissions from mobile equipment repair and refinishing operations in the District of Columbia.
+EPA is approving revisions to the District of Columbia SIP to establish a regulation for the control of VOC emissions from consumer products.
+The implementation of this rule will result in the reduction of VOC emissions from consumer products in the District of Columbia.
 EPA is publishing this rule without prior proposal because the Agency views this as a noncontroversial amendment and anticipates no adverse comment.
 However, in the "Proposed Rules" section of today's Federal Register, EPA is publishing a separate document that will serve as the proposal to approve the SIP revision if adverse comments are filed.
-This rule will be effective on February 22, 2005.
+This rule will be effective on February 28, 2005 without further notice unless EPA receives adverse comment by January 27, 2005.

 If EPA receives adverse comment, EPA will publish a timely withdrawal in the Federal Register informing the public that the rule will not take effect.
 EPA will address all public comments in a subsequent final rule based on the proposed rule.
 EPA will not institute a second comment period on this action.
 Any parties interested in commenting must do so at this time.
 Please note that if EPA receives adverse comment on an amendment, paragraph, or section of this rule and if that provision may be severed from the remainder of the rule, EPA may adopt as final those provisions of the rule that are not the subject of an adverse comment.